chadwhitacre/openpath/_posts/2024-03-21-relicensing-and-rug-pulls.md

 ---
 title: Relicensing and Rug Pulls
 excerpt: If a viable fork materializes, relicensing was a rug pull.
-It not, it wasn't ... and that's kinda sad.
+If not, it wasn't ... and that's kinda sad.
 ---

 Another day, [another major Open Source project